Uncover Payroll Blindspots By Looking Into These 7 Metrics

 One of the easiest ways to produce this metric is to divide the total training cost by the number of trainees.
 These costs include the likes of instructors, equipment, time, and travel.

-Tips to apply KPI metrics effectively
+How to apply payroll metrics effectively

-In order for KPIs to be effective, they need to be applied properly.
+For KPIs to be effective, they need to be applied properly.
 There are a few key details to consider when setting metrics and using them to monitor performance management.

 - Define the metrics using the SMART model